PeterTYLiu/antd-trpc-ssr-error/README.md

 # AntD + Next.js + tRPC + SSR = 😞

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
 It is a minimal reproduction of this bug.
+Seems to be related to this: https://github.com/mantinedev/mantine/issues/2880

 ## Usage